SomonOlimzoda/DataAnalysis-Excel-/README.md

 Now, it's my job to present this data in a compelling manner.

-If you would like to see the answers of questions, you can view my step by step file with answers [here](https://github.com/SomonOlimzoda/DataAnalysisExcel/blob/main/StepbyStepSolution.md)
+If you would like to see the answers of questions, click [here](https://github.com/SomonOlimzoda/DataAnalysisExcel/blob/main/StepbyStepSolution.md)
 ##

 ### Lab 1